MetaOthello: A Controlled Study of Multiple World Models in Transformers: Results

 \subsection{Out-of-distribution world modeling}

-DelFlank provides a useful foil to NoMidFlip because the DelFlank game tree is much larger: it scales exponentially with move number, while the NoMidFlip and Classic game trees scale subexponentially except in the mid game.
-This difference comes from DelFlank's more permissive validation rule and ability to delete tiles, reopening squares to move.
-As a result, while DelFlank and Classic share an intersection until at least move 50, it is a vanishingly small part of DelFlank's game tree, and the likelihood of DelFlank, given an observed sequence $s_{<t} \in$ Classic $\cap$ DelFlank, approaches zero very rapidly.
-This means that ambiguous sequences past length scale $t^* \approx 12$ are functionally absent from the training data: in this limited sense, they are ``out of distribution.''
-(More precisely, of 20M random DelFlank training sequences, we expect $\sim 19,500$ to remain ambiguous at move 5, $\sim 19$ at move 10, and $\lesssim 1$ beyond move 12.)
-Furthermore, optimal performance for such sequences under the cross-entropy loss (i.e., maximizing $\alpha$) requires predicting as if the sequence comes from Classic, even though it is technically compatible with the DelFlank rule set.
+The Classic--NoMidFlip mechanism operates where ambiguity is common: the two games stay jointly valid for many moves, so the model is rewarded for maintaining both board states and routing between them.
+Classic--DelFlank is the opposite regime.
+DelFlank's permissive neighbor-validation rule and its ability to delete tiles make its game tree scale exponentially with move number, whereas the Classic and NoMidFlip trees scale subexponentially outside the mid game.
+Consequently, although Classic $\cap$ DelFlank is nonempty until at least move~50, it is a vanishing fraction of DelFlank's tree, and the posterior $P(\text{DelFlank} \mid s_{<t})$ for $s_{<t} \in$ Classic $\cap$ DelFlank collapses rapidly: of 20M random DelFlank training sequences, we expect $\sim\!19{,}500$ to remain ambiguous at move~5, $\sim\!19$ at move~10, and $\lesssim\!1$ beyond move~12.
+Ambiguous sequences past $t^* \approx 12$ are thus functionally \emph{out of distribution}, and optimal $\alpha$ on them requires predicting as if the sequence were Classic, even though it remains DelFlank-legal.

-In this context, we ask whether the Classic-DelFlank model nonetheless maintains a distinct representation of the DelFlank board corresponding to a sequence sampled from this intersection.
-It is important to note that, particularly for longer sequences, this representation would only be useful in extremely rare cases.
-We test this by assessing the accuracy of the DelFlank probes (which have high fidelity on random DelFlank games) on these sequences.
-We find that DelFlank board probe accuracy at Layer~5 drops to $\approx67\%$, compared to $\approx99\%$ for Classic probes on the same sequences.
-This suggests that the model's internal representation has effectively ``selected'' the Classic world model for these ambiguous inputs.
+We first ask whether the model nonetheless maintains a distinct DelFlank board representation on such sequences.
+Such a representation would be useful only in vanishingly rare cases.
+Assessing the DelFlank board probes (high-fidelity on random DelFlank games) on these intersection sequences, we find Layer-5 accuracy drops to $\approx\!67\%$, versus $\approx\!99\%$ for Classic probes on the same inputs.
+Rather than encoding both boards as in the NoMidFlip case, the model has effectively \emph{selected} the Classic world model and let the DelFlank representation degrade.